News & Releases

 The Suppressed Rage at the Heart of the Haleakalā Hearings

-A music teacher, a 40-year activist, a Japanese-Portuguese grandmother, and a former Boeing engineer all said the same thing in different ways: the anger is real, it is held in, and it cannot be held indefinitely.
-A story about what the public hearing format costs communities that use it.
+A music teacher, a 40-year activist, a Japanese-Portuguese grandmother, and a former Boeing engineer all said the same thing: the anger is real, and it cannot be held indefinitely.

 Community Coverage